Protect everything from your flooring to your furniture with home insurance

 A 10-year fixed-rate mortgage will keep you locked in to the same interest rate on your mortgage for a decade.

-10-year fixed-rate mortgages disappeared from the market for a few years after the credit crunch but they made a grand Spandau Ballet-esque comeback in 2014 and they’re still going strong.
+10-year fixed-rate mortgages disappeared from the market after the credit crunch but made a comeback in 2014 and are still going strong.

-Staying on the same interest rate means you’ll be able to know exactly what you’ll be paying out for the next ten years.
+Staying on the same interest rate means you’ll know exactly what you’ll be paying out for the next ten years.

-If interest rates were to rise for any reason, you wouldn’t be affected and your repayments wouldn’t increase.
+If interest rates were to rise, your repayments wouldn’t increase.

 A 10-year fixed-rate mortgage can provide security for you through times of financial instability too.

-But realistically, you should only take this type of mortgage out on a house you see yourself living in for a while – if you’ve found your forever home, for instance.
+Realistically, you should only take this type of mortgage out on a house you see yourself living in for a while.

 For starters, you’ll need a bigger deposit if you’re after a 10-year fixed rate – possibly as much as 50% of the value of your home.